 How To Make Your Patio Hurricane Proof

-While your patio furniture, flower pots, and cute statutes and other items in and around your yard are great to look at when the weather is nice, they can quickly become dangerous projectiles in hurricane-force winds.
-Therefore, either secure them to the ground or bring what you can inside before they come crashing through doors or windows.
+While your patio furniture, flower pots, cute statues and other items in and around your yard are great to look at when the weather is nice, they can quickly become dangerous projectiles in hurricane-force winds.
+Therefore, protect your outdoor furniture from the elements either by securing them to the ground or bringing what you can inside before they come crashing through doors or windows.

-Perhaps the best protection of all that you can give your home and patio, installing hurricane shutters made by Rollac will give you peace of mind as well as additional levels of protection for your home and patio.
-Tested to exceed current hurricane standards, Rollac hurricane shutters are made of aluminum, making them lightweight yet still quite powerful.
-With thick double-walled slats, these roll down hurricane shutters can absorb the impact of high winds, driving rain, and any objects that may hit them without moving or becoming detached from your home or patio.
+Perhaps the best protection of all that you can give your home and patio is installing hurricane shutters made by Rollac.
+Tested to exceed current hurricane standards, Rollac hurricane shutters are made of aluminum, making them lightweight yet still powerful.
+With thick double-walled slats, these roll down hurricane shutters can absorb the impact of high winds, driving rain, and any objects that may hit them without moving or becoming detached.